 What Are Equine-Assisted Activities and Therapies?

 Throughout the world, hundreds of thousands of individuals with and without special needs experience the rewarding benefits of equine-assisted activities and therapies (EAAT).
-A physical, cognitive or emotional special need does not limit a person from interacting with horses.
+A physical, cognitive, or emotional special need does not limit a person from interacting with horses.
 In fact, such interactions can prove highly rewarding.
 For instance, experiencing the rhythmic motion of a horse can be very beneficial.
-Riding a horse moves the rider's body in a manner similar to a human gait, so riders with physical needs often show improvement in flexibility, balance and muscle strength.
+Riding a horse moves the rider's body like a human gait, so riders with physical needs often show improvement in flexibility, balance, and muscle strength.

 What Is Equine Facilitated Psychotherapy & Equine Facilitated Learning?

 Equine-facilitated psychotherapy (EFP) and equine-facilitated learning (EFL) are experiential forms of psychotherapy and learning that involve equines.
 These are fast-growing disciplines in the equine industry.
 PATH Intl. provides standards of professionalism and safety for people working in those disciplines.

 The equine is a critically important partner in the work of both EFP and EFL.
 The equine’s prey nature and intense sensitivity to subtle changes in their environment make them perfect partners for professionals who teach a wide range of life and coping skills.